gianveloxbr/3dstdb/README.md

 3DS QR Code Database for CIA.

 ### Features to add:
-+ List all the games using the DB.
 + Add an admin page for more security.
 + Add more details to the Games(Publisher, Platform(Digital or Physical).
 + Add more genres.